 Transferring information outside the EU

-We will transfer the personal information we collect about you to the following country outside the EU (United States of America) in order to perform our contract with you.
+We will transfer the personal information we collect about you to the following countries outside the EU in order to perform our contract with you.
+(United States of America, Mauritius and the United Arab Emirates).
 There is not an adequacy decision by the European Commission in respect of that country.
 This means that the country to which we transfer your data are not deemed to provide an adequate level of protection for your personal information.